-Retail earnings have been among the few bright spots in the market this week.
+Retail earnings were among the few bright spots in the market last week.
 Kohl's Corp reported earnings that beat estimates and raised its full-year profit view.

-Results from more top retailers are expected next week, including Wal-Mart Stores, due to report on Tuesday.
+Results from more top retailers are expected this week, including Wal-Mart Stores, due to report on Tuesday.

 "I will be looking for any data that show what back-to-school (sales) might look like, and later, into the fall, we'll be looking for what the holiday season might look like," said Natalie Trunow, chief investment officer of equities at Calvert Investment Management in Bethesda, Maryland, which manages about $14.8 billion.

 Earnings growth for the second quarter is expected to have risen 11.8 percent, according to Thomson Reuters data, and many analysts consider the solid growth to remain a cushion for stocks going forward.

 The S&P 500's price-to-earnings ratio is at 10.46, according to Thomson Reuters data, considered cheap by historical standards.

 That valuations are cheap suggests to some strategists that stocks remain attractive, especially when compared with U.S. Treasuries, but others say earnings expectations are likely to deteriorate going forward.

 Besides concerns about the U.S. economic outlook, worries about the European debt crisis persist.

 Investors look forward to a meeting this week between French President Nicolas Sarkozy and German Chancellor Angela Merkel, who are expected to discuss how to make the euro zone work more effectively in dealing with the crisis.